adamlabrash/Canadian-Constituencies/README.md

 Canadian Postal Code & Political Constituencies Dataset
 ========================================================

-This project is an open source dataset and data extraction pipeline mapping every postal code in Canada to its political constituency information and member of parliament.
+This project is an open source dataset and data extraction pipeline mapping every postal code in Canada to its political constituency information and member of parliament. ***The database will be updated for the 2021 election when Elections Canada updates the website and information***

 This project was created to increase accessibility and transparency regarding political data in Canada, and in response to general demand (https://open.canada.ca/en/suggested-datasets/postal-codes-and-federal-ridings for example).
 Outside of politics the database is also useful as it holds all the general Canadian postal code information in one place.